ianmicheal/DREAMROQ-WORKING-SOUND-/README.md

 Name: Ian micheal
 Date: 15/08/23 19:24
 #### DreamRoQ Player
+Code From TapamN and moop marked in comments.
+Thanks to both which i admire and learn from.
+Starting now all the micro and other optimizing i always do like  Eliminate Redundant Calculations ,Precompute Constants,Loop Fission,Minimize Conditional Checks..
+My normal path after something is just hitting what i want i start on these.

 Pvr dma glitch fixed mask added no static on sound on sync ready to use.